Gift Ideas for RV Campers

 $25 – $50

-Kevin really, really wants one of these.
+wants wanted one of these.
+He’s got one now!
 I have no depth perception so would probably just spray salt everywhere.
 Houseflies do become a problem sometimes when we’re staying on farmland.

 Kevin likes the option of a standing desk while working.
 We do have space where we could put one, but he gave this a try, and it works great for a fraction of the cost.
 He straps the desk to the driver’s chair with bungee cords.
 And it fits there perfectly.
 At this price, it’s a great way to try a standing desk if you’re not sure how you’ll like it.